 Trinity College’s Old Library is the largest library in Ireland.
 Here is where the original Book of Kells is kept.
 The library is also entitled to a copy of all works published in Ireland, so its collection is ever-growing.
 The Long Room is one of the world’s most impressive library rooms, and is a must-see for everyone!

 11. Musashino Art University Library, Tokyo

 Japanese art schools definitely take their library designs seriously.
-Have a look at the Musashino Art University Library, which is also designed by a famous architect – Sou Fujimoto.
-The library is shaped as a spiral, and is meant to form a new relation between its users and the books.
+Take a look at Musashino Art University Library, which is also designed by a famous architect, Sou Fujimoto.
+The library is shaped like a spiral and is meant to form a new relation between its users and the books.